Canon XC10 vs Sony A6500

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the XC10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC20.
+Both the XC10 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The XC10 was replaced by the Canon XC20, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is the Canon XC10 better than the Sony A6500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon XC10: